Discover more from The Developing Dev

 I started at Meta in 2018 with five friends from college.
-Over time, they followed the common industry advice - switch jobs often to grow career and compensation.
-My staying at Meta became more and more unusual.
+Over time, they followed common industry advice - switch jobs often to grow your career and compensation.
+Me staying at Meta became more and more unusual.
 Two stories show why I stayed when all my friends left.

 An Engineer Who Never Broke Anything?

 When you’re a new grad, you look up to more experienced engineers.
 Now imagine, one of those engineers is the “tech lead” and everyone you admire looks up to that person.
-For me, that tech lead was Lukas Camra, my soon to be manager.
-Rumor has it, Lukas never broke production in all his years as an engineer at Meta, though that might just be team folklore.
+For me, that tech lead was Lukas Camra, my soon-to-be manager.
+Rumor has it, that Lukas never broke production in all his years as an engineer at Meta, though that might just be team folklore.